Jherson-Aguto/BankingSystem/docs/TaskNow.md

 Understand:

-- Parent generated first
+- Parent row is created first.
-- Child receives generated PK as FK
+- Child row receives the generated primary key as its foreign key.
+- One-to-one insertion workflow.

+**Note**

+Bulk parent → multiple child insertion using a single SQL statement is intentionally postponed.

+This is considered an advanced PostgreSQL technique rather than a required backend foundation.

 ---